thatsOven/skye-lang/README.md

 # Installation
 To install Skye, you can either jump to the releases and download the latest version for your platform, or download the source and compile it using `cargo build --release`.

-When using the Skye compiler, the `SKYE_PATH` environment variable must be set.
+When using the Skye compiler, the `SKYE_PATH` environment variable should be set.
 It has to be set to the path of the compiler executable and the `lib` folder.
+If not set, Skye will try to infer it from the compiler executable location.

 NOTE: Windows is not supported yet, sorry!
 I will work on it<3